ryanramos26/Head-Orientation-Analysis/README.md

 ## Accompanying code for “Ouellette et al. "A gate-and-switch model for head orientation behaviors in C. elegans"

 ## Usage
 The analysis can be run from the HeadBendingOutline.m file.
-Input is accepted as a single TIF file or a stack of images.
-It is assumed that all thresholding has been completed already.
+Input is in the form of a stack of TIF images.